f5devcentral/f5-big-iq-lab/docs/accesslab.rst

       .. note:: You can also click on *DETAILS* on each component to see the credentials (login/password)

-      To ssh into a system, you can click on WEB SHELL or SSH (you will need your ssh keys setup in the lab environement for SSH).
+      To ssh into a system, you can click on WEB SHELL or SSH (you will need your ssh keys setup in the lab environment for SSH).

 .. |udf_ubuntu_rdp_vnc| image:: /pictures/udf_ubuntu_rdp_vnc.png
    :scale: 60%